 You might include things like shopping for food, setting the table, organising the menu or decorating your store.
 Here are some ideas to help you get started.

 Ideas for sharing your Thanksgiving journey:

-So there you have it.
-I hope that you enjoyed reading this article and that it’s given you some ideas and inspiration for your Thanksgiving marketing campaign.
-I wish you the best of luck, growth, engagement and a happy Thanksgiving!
+So, there you have it.
+We hope that you enjoyed reading this article and that it’s given you some ideas and inspiration for your Thanksgiving marketing campaign.
+We wish you the best of luck, growth, engagement and a happy Thanksgiving!